hyurl/sfn/docs/v06x/en-US/schedule.md

 ### About Salt

-`app.schedule.create()` will automatically calculate a task ID according to the input arguments, however different tasks may produce the same ID, and causing the later task to erase the former task, so it's recommended to provide a unique `salt` to prevent conflicts.
-NOTE: `salt` must be unique, and will not be changed after system restart or reload.
+`app.schedule.create()` will automatically calculate a task ID according to the input arguments, however, different tasks may produce the same ID and causing the later task to erase the former task, so it's recommended to provide a unique `salt` to prevent conflicts.
+NOTE: `salt` must be unique, and will not be changed after a system restart or reload.

 ### Bind Service To The Schedule